pbfrandsen/PWS-472-Labs/Lab 1- Estimating FST from empirical data.md

 	record.loci_list
 ```

-Ok, now we can load the `EasyController`, which will allow us to conduct some tests (for full capability, check [here] (https://biopython.org/docs/1.75/api/Bio.PopGen.GenePop.EasyController.html)).
+Ok, now we can load the `EasyController`, which will allow us to conduct some tests (for full capability, check [here](https://biopython.org/docs/1.75/api/Bio.PopGen.GenePop.EasyController.html)).

 ```
 from Bio.PopGen.GenePop.EasyController import EasyController